agn453/UNZIP-CPM-Z80/README.md

 * The sign-on message is now only output when run without command-line parameters.

-In addition, the ZIPDIR utility have been updated to display a 4-digit year for file datestamps, and the CRC as a 32-bit number.
+In addition, the ZIPDIR utility has been updated to display a 4-digit year for file datestamps, and the CRC as a 32-bit number.
 This new version 1.5 is available from